What Is Google’s Knowledge Graph?

 Predictive search behavior

-Final Thoughts on Knowledge Graph
+Last Thoughts on Knowledge Graph

-Google’s Knowledge Graph is not just a SERP feature—it is the semantic foundation of modern search.
+Google’s Knowledge Graph is not just a SERP feature, it is the semantic foundation of modern search.

 Brands and publishers that invest in: